neopoly/neoboard/README.md

 This project also needs NodeJS for static assets compliation.
 Find installation instructions at: https://nodejs.org/download/

-### Install bower

-For managing JS dependencies you also need to install bower after you have installed NodeJS:

-    $ npm install -g bower

 ## Start an instance

 Configure the widgets by create a configuration file at `config/widgets.exs`.
 You can use `config/widgets.exs.sample` as your template: